 The Canning family’s arrival in Connecticut in the early 1970s coincided with the beginning of historic preservation interest in the Northeast US.
 Historic Battell Chapel at Yale University was his first major church project here.

-Churches anchor immigrant communities
+Churches anchor communities

 The 70s also saw an increased appreciation for tradition in the Catholic church.
 National Landmark church properties became recognized for their historic value.
 As maintenance issues and opportunities arose, clergy and congregations became interested in the restoration of historic interiors as important to the fabric of the community and its immigration history.